jdbener/BennerBot/README.md

 3. WebDisplay: in the main folder is a file called index.html, if you have bennerbot.jar runing you will be able to view the chat in this file instead of the included GUI.
 If you want to embead the chat into something you can acsess a raw feed in resource/output-dirty.txt or a cleaned up version at output.txt, for all you people who want to do cool stuff!

-3.5.
-Extensions: there is a folder called plugins, you can add pluggins to this folder if you want to exend bennerbots abilities.
+4. Extensions: there is a folder called plugins, you can add pluggins to this folder if you want to exend bennerbots abilities.
 There is a file called BasicCommands.java that file contains a simple example plugin.

 (Post an Issue if i should add anything else to this file)

 =================================================================================

-*Changelog:*
+##Changelog:##
-Alpha Versions:
+**Alpha Versions:**

 - Mk1: This is the original version including basic chat commands !hello and !time as well as join messages, a chat relay, and basic chat output.
 Designed to work with both Twitch.tv and Hitbox.tv.